Major Events & Festivals

 Flying Colors Butterfly Festival- The Flying Colors Butterfly Festival will delight everyone as the Chattahoochee Nature Center celebrates all things pollinators!
 Take part in the Migration Game throughout the festival and learn about Monarch Migration.

 Possum Trot 10k and 1 Mile Fun Run- The 10K is a FLAT course along the Chattahoochee River!
 Registration is limited to 1,500 participants so register early to ensure your spot.
-Before and after the run, enjoy food, music and great vendors at CNC’s Ben Brady Lakeside Pavilion.
+Before and after the run, enjoy food, music and great vendors at the Chattahoochee Nature Center's Ben Brady Lakeside Pavilion.

-GA 400 Hospitality Highway Century- Come ride your bike on the forbidden highway GA 400 as we ride to raise money for Emory’s new Heart and Vascular Center.
-Imagine as you soar down the entrance ramp at Holcomb Bridge South and you get the greatest feeling of freedom as you take to the Highway.
-Join thousands of other riders as you embark on a memorable ride of 9, 26, 44, 62, or 100 miles throughout the best roads in North Georgia filled with horse farms and small country roads.
+GA 400 Century City Tour - Join thousands of other riders as you embark on a memorable ride of 27, 35, 63, or 100 miles throughout the best roads in North Georgia filled with horse farms and small country roads.
 There is a rest stop every 15 miles and great entertainment at the end along with a great meal.

 Miss Mary’s Ice Cream Crankin’- Grab your family and neighbors for an afternoon of wholesome family fun.
 Come sample over 100 flavors of homemade ice cream made by the dedicated community volunteer ice cream “crankers”.

-Youth Day Parade- Youth Day has been a long-standing tradition in Roswell that began in 1950 when a group of parents decided to sponsor a parade and a day of activities to honor the youth of the city.
+Frances McGahee Youth Day Celebration - Youth Day has been a long-standing tradition in Roswell that began in 1950 when a group of parents decided to sponsor a parade and a day of activities to honor the youth of the city.
 In 1951, Mayor Ford Rucker proclaimed the second Saturday in October as "Roswell Youth Day," and each year the tradition grows stronger within the community.

 Roswell Wine Festival- The Roswell Wine Festival was established in 2012 to create an event which provides an exceptional experience for wine enthusiasts, supports the business community, and benefits local charities.
 Both co-founders have earned Wine & Spirit Education Trust, level two certifications, with merit.